EU Settlement Scheme

 The EU Settlement Scheme allows European Union (EU), European Economic Area (EEA) and Swiss citizens, as well as their family members, to apply for settled or pre-settled status in the UK.

-The scheme was launched in March 2019 and it is designed to protect the rights of EU, EEA and Swiss citizens who were living in the UK before the end of the Brexit transition period on 31 December 2020.
+The scheme was launched in March 2019 and is designed to protect the rights of EU, EEA and Swiss citizens who were living in the UK before the end of the Brexit transition period on 31 December 2020.
 It is free to apply to the EU Settlement Scheme.

 Under the scheme, EU, EEA and Swiss citizens who have lived in the UK for five years or more are eligible to apply for settled status.
 Settled status gives individuals the legal right to live and work in the UK indefinitely, as well as access to public services such as healthcare and education.
 Those who have lived in the UK for less than five years can apply for pre-settled status, which allows them to stay in the UK for up to five years and apply for settled status once they have met the residency requirement.